BENZIE CONSERVATION DISTRICT

 Q: Where can I get the books?

 A: We recommend checking with your local library.
 You may also consider joining MelCat: "MelCat is an online catalog service that allows patrons of participating libraries to borrow materials - books, movies, music, and more - from all over Michigan and have them delivered to their home library."
-You can also purchase the books or find digital thrift stores for low-cost options.

 Q: What if I don't finish the book in time?